ankaAR/bestiario5e/_creatures/yan-c-bin.md

 hit_points: "283 (21d12+147)"
 armor_class: "22 (armadura natural)"
 condition_immunities: "hechizado, asustado, paralizado, petrificado, envenenado, prone, restrained"
-damage_resistances: "cold, fire;  bludgeoning, piercing, and slashing from nonmagical weapons"
+damage_resistances: "frío, fire;  bludgeoning, piercing, and slashing from nonmagical weapons"
 ---

 ***Air Form.*** Yan-C-Bin can enter a hostile creature's space and stop there.
 He can move through a space as narrow as 1 inch wide without squeezing if air could pass through that space.